jasonterando/apicize/app/src-tauri/help/authorizations.md

 Authorizations can be assigned to any [Request](help:requests) or [Group](help:groups).

-To add a new Authorization parameter, click on the Plus sign next to Authentications in the navigation pane..
+To add a new Authorization parameter, click on the Plus sign next to Authentications in the navigation pane.
 Provide a name for your authorization, select a type, and fill in the information.

 To delete an Authorization parameter, select it in the navigation pane, and in its context menu, select "Delete Authorization".